richmahn/en_tn/lev/20/intro.md

 ##### Euphemism #####

-"To see someone's nakedness" means to live as husband and wife.
+"To see someone's nakedness" means to live as husband wife.
 (See: [[rc://en/ta/man/translate/figs-euphemism]])

 ##### Metaphor #####
 The phrase "you must carry your own guilt" is a metaphor.
 It is unknown what this means, but it is possible it indicates a penalty of death.